Leather sofas & leather reclining furniture are broad categories within the furniture industry.

 A polyurethane resin protective coating is then applied.

-Protected leathers are generally less expensive than “natural” leathers.
+Protected leathers are usually less expensive than “natural” leathers.

-A typical mass-produced reclining sofa with non-removable cushions may require approximately 125 sq. ft. of leather and sell for $1500.
+A typical mass-produced all-leather reclining sofa with non-removable cushions may require approximately 150 sq. ft. of leather and sell for $1500.

 The retail value of just the basic leather in this hypothetical reclining sofa will be approximately $500.